ksenyakom/spring_boot_web_service/web-service/errorCode.md

 33 - Can't count giftCertificates
 34 - No tags for search found
 35 - Can not read certificates by name and tag
+36 - Can't count active users
+37 - Can't count active orders
+38- Can't count tags
+39 - Can not read user with max sum
+40 - Can not read Tag for user id = %s
 404 - Not found

 51 - Can not read User (id = %s)